 Students are provided with a College laptop with all course content being accessible via mySEDA so no set booklist is required.
 We do recommend that students bring a notebook, pens and a USB.

-All College students will be provided with their sport specific uniform as part of their program fees.
-If additional uniform is required, or to see what item’s you will receive, please click here to be directed to our online shop.
+All College students will be provided with their program specific uniform as part of their program fees.
+If you have additional questions regarding student uniforms, please email firstname.lastname@example.org.

 Students will have two opportunities each year to sit their OLNA Exams (across all components); two opportunities in Year 11 and again in Year 12.
-If a student doesn’t achieve a component of their OLNA, they cannot graduate with a WACE certificate however, they will graduate with a WASA certificate (Western Australian statement of attainment).
+If a student doesn’t achieve a component of their OLNA, they cannot graduate with a WACE certificate however, they will graduate with a WASSA certificate (Western Australian Statement of Student Attainment).
+For more information on the difference between WACE and WASSA, please click here.